ClinVar Miner

 Centre for Mendelian Genomics, University Medical Centre Ljubljana RCV001196297 SCV001366881 pathogenic Cervical cancer 2016-01-01 criteria provided, single submitter clinical testing This variant was classified as: Pathogenic.

-Invitae RCV000327823 SCV001389479 pathogenic not provided 2023-12-11 criteria provided, single submitter clinical testing This sequence change replaces arginine, which is basic and polar, with cysteine, which is neutral and slightly polar, at codon 248 of the FGFR3 protein (p.Arg248Cys).
+Labcorp Genetics (formerly Invitae), Labcorp RCV000327823 SCV001389479 pathogenic not provided 2024-12-09 criteria provided, single submitter clinical testing This sequence change replaces arginine, which is basic and polar, with cysteine, which is neutral and slightly polar, at codon 248 of the FGFR3 protein (p.Arg248Cys).
 This variant is not present in population databases (gnomAD no frequency).
 This missense change has been observed in individual(s) with thanatophoric dysplasia (PMID: 7773297, 10696568, 11241532).
 In at least one individual the variant was observed to be de novo.
 ClinVar contains an entry for this variant (Variation ID: 16332).
 An algorithm developed to predict the effect of missense changes on protein structure and function (PolyPhen-2) suggests that this variant is likely to be disruptive.
 Experimental studies have shown that this missense change affects FGFR3 function (PMID: 1908846, 25606676).
 For these reasons, this variant has been classified as Pathogenic.

-Institute Of Human Genetics Munich, Klinikum Rechts Der Isar, Tu München RCV000017731 SCV001430109 pathogenic Thanatophoric dysplasia type 1 2016-12-08 criteria provided, single submitter clinical testing
+Institute of Human Genetics Munich, Klinikum Rechts Der Isar, TU München RCV000017731 SCV001430109 pathogenic Thanatophoric dysplasia type 1 2016-12-08 criteria provided, single submitter clinical testing

 Clinical Genetics and Genomics, Karolinska University Hospital RCV000327823 SCV001450204 pathogenic not provided 2017-05-10 criteria provided, single submitter clinical testing